CUSTOMER STORY

 Choosing the BraunAbility Honda Odyssey

-Getting a wheelchair accessible van can be an emotional process—one which requires a person to confront both the mobility they may have lost and the freedom they wish to gain.
+Getting a wheelchair accessible van can be an emotional process, one that requires a person to confront both the mobility they may have lost and the freedom they wish to gain.

-Terry described the emotions when purchasing an accessible vehicle, saying, “I had to face the fact that the way I was getting in and out of my van in my 60s was dangerous.
-I had to face the fact that I needed adaptive equipment on my vehicle if I wanted to remain independent and drive.”
+“I had to face the fact that the way I was getting in and out of my van in my 60s was dangerous.
+I had to face the fact that I needed adaptive equipment on my vehicle if I wanted to remain independent and drive,” Terry said.

-Once Terry recognized the positive impact a wheelchair accessible vehicle and adaptive driving equipment could have in her life, she said, “I worked with [United Access] in Phoenix, and everything just fell into place.”
+Once she recognized the positive impact a wheelchair accessible vehicle and adaptive driving equipment could have on her life, she said, “I worked with United Access in Phoenix, and everything just fell into place.”

-Before Terry began driving a wheelchair accessible vehicle, she knew exactly what vehicle make, model, color, and trim level she wanted.
-She recalled her thoughts at the time, saying, “I want a blue Honda Odyssey with the elite package.
-I want all the bells and whistles.”
+Before she began driving a wheelchair accessible vehicle, Terry knew exactly what vehicle make, model, color and trim level she wanted.

 - Terry Crull

-Since then, Terry has made multiple trips to San Diego and visited family in Washington state.
-She reflected on those trips, stating that today she likely drives more than the average person.
+Since then, she has made multiple trips to San Diego and visited family in Washington state.
+She said she now likely drives more than the average person.

-In all her travels, Terry has rented wheelchair accessible vehicles from companies like Vantage Mobility International (VMI).
+In all her travels, she has rented wheelchair accessible vehicles from companies like Vantage Mobility International, or VMI.

-She described her experience, saying, “I ended up renting a van about a year ago in Detroit for a vacation, and it was converted by VMI… No comparison.
+“I ended up renting a van about a year ago in Detroit for a vacation, and it was converted by VMI.
+No comparison.
 It was loud and rattling.
 If you had the van on any kind of incline or decline, that ramp wouldn't come out or it wouldn't go back in.
-So, I know from reading up on BraunAbility and from personal experience that it is superior, most definitely, to VMI.”
+So, I know from reading up on BraunAbility and from personal experience that it is superior, most definitely, to VMI,” she said.

-When she’s not traveling, Terry enjoys sharing about driving possibilities for people with disabilities with others.
+When she's not traveling, she enjoys talking with others about driving options for people with disabilities.

 Terry's advice for those looking to purchase a wheelchair accessible vehicle is to prioritize quality and refrain from settling.